ImAnkitraj/Scraping-Whatsapp/README.md

 3. Wait for a while and then scan the qr code using your whatsapp web scanner.

+4. Write the name of the contact to whom you want to send message in send.js file.

-4. Then enjoy the automation.
+5. Then enjoy the automation.